thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Parallax - add an options for delaying layers reappearing
 - [Feature] Parallax - add an option to generate only from the selected frames
 - [Feature] Parallax - add alternative movement functions
+- [Improvement] Parallax - remember settings using the new `properties`

 ## Magic Pencil